HAIR REMOVAL WITH SPECTRUM & LIGHTSHEER DIODE LASERS

-Our LightSheer diode laser is a state-of-the-art system designed to remove unwanted hair faster with less discomfort and more reliability than other methods.
-It is considered the gold standard for laser hair removal.
+Our Spectrum & LightSheer diode lasers are state-of-the-art systems designed to remove unwanted hair faster with less discomfort and more reliability than other methods.
+These are considered gold standard for laser hair removal.

 Who and which areas can be treated?

 Almost anyone can undergo laser hair removal.
 Exceptions include pregnant women, people with an active infection or abrasion at the treatment site (including cold sores), anyone who has used Accutane within 6 months of treatment, and people with bleeding disorders (consult a physician).